 - Nantucket Offshore Wind Community Fund (helped create $16 million mitigation fund for local government with developer to offset adverse effects to National Historic Landmark following federal agency environmental permitting failures) (Nov.
 10, 2023)

 - Board of Field Officers of the Fourth Brigade v.
-Members of City County of the City of Charleston, SC, No. 2022-CP-1005-123 (Chas.
+Members of City Council of the City of Charleston, SC, No. 2022-CP-1005-123 (Chas.
 Co.
 Cir.
 Ct., SC Jan.
 1, 2024) (affirming city’s right to remove historic monument because of inapplicability of the Heritage Act)

 - Preservation Society of Newport County v.
 Haaland, 1:23-cv-03510-APM (D.D.C.
 Nov.
 11, 2023) (appealing the Bureau of Ocean Energy Management’s misapplication of National Historic Preservation Act and NEPA in offshore wind permitting related to adverse effects to visual resources and economic impacts)